tlakomy/appsync-cdk-course-beta/lessonPlan.md

 **Create a DynamoDB table to store books**

 Description: _Our API definitely shouldn't rely on hardcoded data.
-In this lesson, we're going to learn how to create a DynamoDB table, and allow a Lamdbda function to access its data._
+In this lesson, we're going to learn how to create a DynamoDB table, and allow a Lambda function to access its data._

 Steps: